fluree/docs.flur.ee/src/content/0.15.0/guides/examples/voting.md

 If, at this point, you cannot understand how these functions fit into the larger applications, do not worry, we will see the entire voting mechanism working in short order.
 At this point, the most important part is to try and understand the syntax of the individual smart functions.

-The function, `voteWhere` constructs the where clause using the `str` function, which concatenates all strings in a given array (all available database or smart functions are detailed in [database functions](#database-functions-1)).
+The function, `voteWhere` constructs the where clause using the `str` function, which concatenates all strings in a given array (all available ledger or smart functions are detailed in [ledger functions](#ledger-functions-1)).

 When we are editing a given subject's predicate in a transaction, we have access to the value we are attempting to input `(?o)`, the id of the subject we are editing `(?sid)`, and the id of the predicate we are editing `(?pid)`, which is all of the information we need in order to compose our where clause.